Living Standard — Last Updated 1 October 2025

 When the user no longer designates an element element with a pointing device, the user agent must queue a task on the user interaction task source to handle interest change for element and false.

-The tasks queued on the user interaction task source in this section must be
+The tasks queued on the user interaction task source above must be queued after

 and mouseout